-National Center for Civil and Human Rights, Atlanta, Ga.
+- National Center for Civil and Human Rights in Atlanta, Ga.
 CCHR masters the Civil Rights story with beautiful, raw exhibits that challenge us to better ourselves.
 The most talked about exhibit is Lessons From the Lunch Counter.
 Guests sit down at the counter, close their eyes and put on headphones to be transported back to a Woolworth lunch counter as a participant in a sit-in.
 The 1960 peaceful sit-down of these four North Carolina college students was a brave action, indeed.

-Dexter Avenue King Memorial Baptist Church, Montgomery, Al. This church carries a varied history – from slave trader’s pen to Martin Luther King, Jr’s first parsonage.
+- Dexter Avenue King Memorial Baptist Church, Montgomery, AL. This church carries a varied history – from slave trader’s pen to Martin Luther King, Jr’s first parsonage.
 Most notably, this is where King encouraged the brave men and women of the town to remain vigilant for 13 months during the 1956 Montgomery Bus Boycott, which started with Rosa Parks and ended with a Supreme Court ruling that segregation on public buses is unconstitutional.

-Lyceum at Oxford University, Oxford, Ms. I’ve personally seen one of the remaining bullet holes in the door here – a reminder of the battle that broke out over the enrollment of James Meredith, the first African American to attend the University of Mississippi.
+- Lyceum at Oxford University, Oxford, MS. I’ve personally seen one of the remaining bullet holes in the door here – a reminder of the battle that broke out over the enrollment of James Meredith, the first African American to attend the University of Mississippi.
 Some historians say the integration of Ole Miss was the last battle of the Civil War.
 A statue of James Meredith also stands at the site where the riots once raged.

-16th Street Baptist Church, Birmingham, Al. As late as 1963, four young black girls tragically lost their lives when the church was bombed by the KKK.
+- 16th Street Baptist Church, Birmingham, Al. As late as 1963, four young black girls tragically lost their lives when the church was bombed by the KKK.
 This was the third bombing in 11 days, protesting the integration of schools.
 This event roused the federal government to take action on civil rights legislation -leading to the passage of both the Civil Rights Act of 1964 and the Voting Rights Act of 1965.

-Bryant’s Grocery & Meat Market, Greenwood, NC.
-Only ruins and an historical marker offer reminders of the tragedy that occurred here in 1955.
+- Bryant’s Grocery & Meat Market in Greenwood, MS. Only ruins and an historical marker offer reminders of the tragedy that occurred here in 1955.
 A white woman working at the Market claims that a 14-year old black boy from Chicago, Emmett Till, flirted with her.
 Four days later, the woman’s husband and brother stripped Till of his clothes, beat and mutilated him, and then threw his body, tied to the cotton-gin fan, into the Tallahatchie River.
 The men were found not-guilty, and the woman later recanted her testimony about Till’s flirtatious behavior.
 The trial was seen as a catalyst for the Montgomery Bus Boycotts.

-Martin Luther King Jr. National Historic Site, Atlanta, Ga.
+- Martin Luther King Jr. National Historic Site in Atlanta, Ga.
 Celebrate Dr. King’s heroic life at the National Park and the neighboring King Center.
 See Ebenezer Baptist Church where he preached and visit his birth home.
 The King Center includes the No. 6 Fire Station where Dr. King played as a young boy.
 It was also one of the first fire stations to desegregate.
 We also adore the free Junior Ranger Activity booklets.